Spider-Man Action Figure as an Artists Reference - Who Knew?

 Spider-Man to the Rescue

 In searching for articulated artist's manikins, what I found, to my amazement, was a 2004 Toy Biz action figure of the Marvel Comics character, Spider-Man.
 It's 18 inches high and sports an unbelievable - and, I believe, unmatchable in any commercially available figurine - 67 points of articulation.
 That's 67 places where the joints and body parts move in realistic ways.
 Even Spider-Man's fingers move!
-As if to reinforce the feasibility of my crazy idea, on Amazon.com, I found this figure with reviews by artists who happily used this very Spider-Man as a reference.
+As if to reinforce the feasibility of my crazy idea, on Amazon.com, I found with reviews by artists who happily used this very Spider-Man as a reference. this figure

 I also found that the action figure was, unfortunately, no longer being produced (I believe Toy Biz is no more).
 I should not have been surprised that the figure is collectible now - very collectible.
 As in, pricey.
 So I went to eBay and bought my "manikin" for $60.
 Still too much to pay for a toy, or even a superhero manikin in a distracting red suit, but much better than prices I'd seen elsewhere.